-If you need any of this information in an accessible format, please contact Pamela.S.Baker@illinois.gov.
+If you need any of this information in an accessible or alternative format, please contact Pamela.S.Baker@illinois.gov.

 The updates on the Life Choices Project Teams are in PowerPoint format, as presented at the Update Meeting on 11-12-14.